 Relevance for FeatureCloud: Directly relevant to FeatureCloud, we here demonstrate the principle of federated machine learning.
 While the FeatureCloud prototype platform emerged, we have worked on stand-alone solutions for typical medical application scenarios, including a federated genome-wide association study (GWAS) tool, called “sPLINK”.

 Relevance for FeatureCloud: This paper directly relates to WP2 (Cyber risk assessment and mitigation) as it evaluates data poisoning attacks in federated settings.
 By altering certain inputs that are used in the training phase with a specific pattern, an adversary may later trigger malicious behaviour in the prediction phase.
 The observations described in this paper are very similar for both traffic sign and face recognition data, as well as different types of backdoors, and thus likely generalize well to other domains.
 Considering that the federated system is a distributed one, and the multitude of participants likely offers easier options for an adversary to manipulate one node, the power that a manipulated node receives over the training process is a reason for concern.
 Therefore, future work needs to specifically address the issue of defending against such attacks in a federated learning setting.
 Preprint (PDF | 2.2 MB)

 Relevance for FeatureCloud: To unravel new target genes with clinical relevance, this collaborative work used in vitro models to understand the regulatory functions of the oncogene CTCFL, a transcriptional factor highly expressed in ovarian cancer.
 We then analysed a selection of gene candidates using de novo network enrichment analysis.
 The resulting mechanistic candidates were further assessed regarding their prognostic potential and druggability.
-FeatureCloud Apps that are already available in the AI Store can be used to complete the same tasks (in a federated, privacy-preserving manner) that were applied to the data sets of this manuscript, namely preprocessing, Kaplan–Meier estimation, Cox proportional hazard model (CPH), and random survival forest (RSF).
+FeatureCloud Apps that are already available in the App Store can be used to complete the same tasks (in a federated, privacy-preserving manner) that were applied to the data sets of this manuscript, namely preprocessing, Kaplan–Meier estimation, Cox proportional hazard model (CPH), and random survival forest (RSF).